Stockholm Royal Palace

 Since 1523, there has been Guards at the castle.
 Today, the High Guard is part of the Armed Forces' task of guarding Stockholm Castle.
 Every day there is a High Guard relief with specific procedures.
 During the summer season with even more stately shift changes.

-The castle has its own church and in fact its very own parish - Hovförsamlingen.
+The palace has its own church, Slottskyrkan, and in fact its very own parish - Hovförsamlingen.
 The church is open in connection with services and masses all year round.
 During the summer, the church is open for its own tour.

 The magnificent parade floors which are referred to as representation floors.
 Som ex.
 The party floor, the guest floor and the Bernadotte floor.
 The interior is well preserved and even today you can view Gustav III's parade bed chamber and Oscar II's writing room.